minmyatthu556/shan-koe-mee/README.md

 ### How the game works
 You will need to compare your number score to the bot's number score.
 The person with larger number score wins.
+If both parties have the same number score,
+-if you have two cards and bot has three, you win and vice versa.
+-if you both have the same number of cards and you have a card with bigger number than the bot, you win and vice versa.
-If both parties have the same number score, you'll need to compare the suit score.
+-if you both have the same number of cards and you both have same biggest numbered card, you'll need to compare the suit score.
 The suit score works like this: Spade > Diamond > Heart > Clubs.
 The person with the larger suit score wins.